-In updating this AQAP, we have worked with other local authorities, agencies, businesses and the local community to improve local air quality.
+We have worked with other local authorities, agencies, businesses, and the local community to update this air quality action plan, and to improve local air quality.
 Schedule 11 of the Environment Act 1995 requires local authorities to consult the bodies listed in Table 4.
-There is ongoing engagement with Highways England, the Parish Council and with the local MP.
-This document has been consulted on as per Chapter 6 of the LAQM Policy Guidance PG.16.
+There is ongoing engagement with Highways England, the parish Council and with the local Member of Parliament.
+This document has been consulted on as per Chapter 6 of the Local Air Quality Management Policy Guidance 16.